ParallelMaths/parallel/pages/10-22-evolution-rap.md

 ^^^

 ^^^ hint id=3_2 marks=1
-What happens can you exclude?
-7 tiles (E) is impossible, because 7 × 4 > 25.
+What options can you exclude?
+7 tiles is impossible, because 7 × 4 > 25.

-And you can ignore 3 tiles (A), because it is fairly easy to place 4 tiles.
+And you can ignore 3 tiles, because it is fairly easy to place 4 tiles.
 But can you fit 5 or even 6 tiles?
 ^^^

 ---